Xujiayao/BlogSource/source/_posts/11-release-discord-mc-chat.md

 ## Features

 - Full multi-language support
-- Support multi-server mode (multi-server operation on the same Discord channel)
+- Support multi-server mode (running more than one Minecraft server with DMCC in the same Discord guild)
 - Minecraft <> Discord cross server chat
     - Support disabling Discord and in-game chat broadcasts
     - Support displaying server status using Discord channel topic feature
+    - Support displaying server status in bot's Discord online status
-  - Support displaying server player count in bot activity status
+    - Support displaying server player count in bot's Discord activity status
     - Support Discord Webhook feature
         - Dynamic-created DMCC Webhook
         - Customizable Webhook Avatar API
         - Use the bot itself to send chat messages when Webhook is disabled
     - Support in-game Markdown parsing
     - Support highlighting and using default Unicode and server custom emoji in-game
     - Support highlighting stickers in-game
     - Support highlighting and mentions (@) in-game
         - Customizable scope of allowed mentions (@) in-game
         - Support disabling mentions (@) in-game
     - Support highlighting and opening hyperlinks and GIFs in-game
     - Support disabling all parsing
     - Support in-game display of Discord user role colour
     - Support in-game display of response messages
     - Support limiting the number of newlines for Discord messages
     - Broadcast player command execution
         - Players who execute commands can also see the commands themselves
         - Exclude broadcasts for execution of specific commands
     - Send all console log messages to Discord
 - Discord Commands available
     - Use Discord to manage channels that can execute DMCC commands
     - Notify in-game players when someone executes an DMCC command
     - /console command supports Minecraft command auto-completion
     - Normal Commands
         - /help                    | Get a list of available commands
         - /info                    | Query server running status
         - /stats \<type\> \<name\> | Query the scoreboard of a statistic
         - /update                  | Check for update
     - Admin Commands
         - /console \<command\>     | Execute a command in the server console (admin only)
         - /log \<file\>            | Get the specified server log (admin only)
         - /reload                  | Reload Discord-MC-Chat config file (admin only)
         - /stop                    | Stop the server (admin only)
     - Commands with Adjustable Permissions
         - /whitelist \<player\>    | Add a player to the server whitelist
 - Minecraft Commands available
     - Admin-only commands require a level 4 operator at minimum
     - Normal Commands
         - /dmcc help                    | Get a list of available commands
         - /dmcc info                    | Query server running status
         - /dmcc stats \<type\> \<name\> | Query the scoreboard of a statistic
         - /dmcc update                  | Check for update
     - Admin Commands
         - /dmcc reload                  | Reload Discord-MC-Chat config file (admin only)
     - Commands with Adjustable Permissions
         - /dmcc whitelist \<player\>    | Add a player to the server whitelist
 - Fully customizable message format
     - Sending specific server messages to Discord can be disabled
     - In-game
         - Chat messages from Discord
         - Response messages from Discord
         - Messages from other DMCC servers
     - Discord
         - Server started
         - Server stopped
         - Player joined server
         - Player left server
         - Player reached a progress / achieved a goal / completed a challenge
             - Multilingual support
             - Support displaying descriptions for task/challenge/goal messages
         - Player died
             - Multilingual support
         - Server MSPT is higher than a certain value
 - Use admin list to configure user permissions to use special commands
 - Support Hot Reloading of the config file
     - Backup every time the config file is loaded
 - Check for updates regularly
     - Push DMCC version updates accurately by checking server Minecraft version compatibility
     - Customizable update notification channel
     - Check for updates can be disabled

 Languages currently available: